 In verifying Wilde’s tour of America I have reached Nebraska.

 The first task when examining Wilde’s tour stops is to establish the location for his lectures.
 In this case, it is the lecture which took place on April 24, 1882 in the city of—I sense you anticipate me—Lincoln, the state capital of Nebraska.

 Continue reading Lincoln and the Adult Novelty Store

-During his lecture tour of America in 1882, Oscar Wilde was often described as effeminate.
+During his lecture tour of America in 1882, Oscar Wilde was often described in interviews and articles as effeminate.